 When a campfire cook has passed through a campsite you can always tell by the fire pit.
 It will be clear of ash and debris allowing ample room for wood under the grill.
 If it is round, it will be large with multiple cooking spots depending on the type of cooking to be done and the heat needed.
 Or it will be “U” shaped and just wide enough to support the grill.

+When collecting wood you will need a mixture of sizes from small to large - tinder to light the fire, kindling to establish the fire and fuel to feed the fire.
 Firewood should be collected selectively to leave the site and scenery as undisturbed as possible.
-Standing deadwood is likely to be the driest wood.
 Softwoods are usually easier to find and burn the fastest.
 Hardwoods produce a cleaner, longer lasting fire and better coals.
+Make sure your matches are stored in a waterproof container.

 For cooking, keep the fire contained under the pots and pans.
 It is often easier to cook with small sticks rather than large logs.
 The most important part of the cooking fire is the height of the grill – too low and it will be tough to get wood underneath, too high and it will take a lot of wood.
 A grill grate at 8” to 10” seems to work best.
 Shift the pans around to get the heat that you need and prevent hot spots.